Functional Genomics Research Unit

 Current projects:

-- Study of the contribution of efficient autophagy in central and peripheral myelination with ad hoc produced conditional knockout mice;
+- Investigating the role of autophagy-related proteins in central and peripheral myelination with ad hoc produced conditional knockout mice and in vitro models;

 Staff/People